 In the broader scheme of things, that Bhaag Milkha Bhaag remains a much better than average biopic even at over three hours in length is a tremendous feat.
 I can’t recall all the many long, drawn out, poorly paced Hollywood Oscar-bait biopics I’ve sat through over the years, yet Bhaag is a great deal better than most of them.
 In terms of both “inspirational thematic content” and sheer entertainment value, Rakesh Mehra’s emotional biopic delivers far more often than not, and justifies its arduous melodrama.
 The film is indicative of Bollywood’s diversifying catalog of genre films, which, unlike its American superhero mimicry, fits Indian filmmaking’s inherent strengths and cultural staples.
 It’s no prize stallion, but it sure is a memorable one, and one worth watching.

 SUMMARY & RECOMMENDATION: Bhaag Milkha Bhaag doesn’t bust the worst of biopic cliches so much as it wrestles them under control over an immense but well paced running time.
-It’s hard for a film to falter when its direction, screenplay, and leading face work so well in tandem, and that’s what makes this mammoth sports drama tick.
+It’s hard for a film to falter when its direction, screenplay, and leading face work so well in tandem, and those are what make this mammoth sports drama tick.
 Even if you’re not into track and field, South Asian politics, or Sikhism, you’ll get into this.

 — However… the movie’s larger than expected supporting cast is weak, while its romantic female characters are not so much misused as they are missed opportunities.